mooanalytica/DairyCow-SNA/README.md

 If you use this work, please cite:
 S. Parivendan, K. Sailunaz, S. Neethirajan (2025).
 DairyCow-SNA: AI-Enabled Social Network Analysis of Dairy Cows.
 -
-Update README with full project documentation
-3. Click **Commit changes → Commit directly to the main branch**.
-4. Then click **Preview** to confirm formatting (it will show headers, tables, and code boxes).

----